aglantzrbc/cryptoclustering/README.md

 - **Cluster Cryptocurrencies with K-Means Using the Original Data**

 K-Means was then used to train the data to produce four clusters of the relationship between 24-hour and seven-day cryptocurrency price changes.
-The value of clustering is that the machine can determine and display patterns it discovers by itself.
+The value of clustering is that the machine can determine and display patterns it discovers by itself, without pre-established labels.
 See **Figure 2**.

 ![image](https://github.com/aglantzrbc/cryptoclustering/assets/127694342/75334f78-6eba-43ba-97d8-2e10dfe5b18c)